Fashion Design

 VSST 111 | Figure Drawing I * | 3.0 |

-Beginning in the summer term, the department offers a four-term prerequisite year to prepare candidates for the graduate coursework.
+Beginning in the summer term, students take prerequisites to prepare candidates for the graduate coursework.
 A portfolio review and departmental evaluation determine what prerequisites have been satisfied.
 Contact the graduate advisor for specific information about prerequisites or to make an appointment for evaluation.

-For additional information on requirements and how to apply, visit Graduate Admissions at Drexel University.
+For more information on requirements and how to apply, visit Graduate Admissions at Drexel University.

 Degree Requirements

-The two years of full-time graduate coursework combine four terms of faculty-directed studio work in fashion design and two terms of student-directed independent studio work with required courses in design, aesthetics, and the art process.
+The eleven terms of full-time graduate coursework combine seven terms of faculty-directed studio work in fashion design and four terms of student-directed independent studio work with required courses in design, aesthetics, and the art process.
 Elective coursework in fashion or specific topics; advanced studies in art, computer-aided design, art history, and fashion design; and independent studies allow individual flexibility in curriculum design.

 Collection I and Collection II (FASH 685 and FASH 686) emphasize the development of an original statement of design intent, allowing students to synthesize their academic experiences and prepare for the marketplace.
 Each graduate student develops his or her personal collection which is then produced and presented in a professional fashion show.

-Professional Portfolio (FASH 664) is a capstone course in which students create a professional quality collection of drawings geared to their market preferences.
+Fashion Portfolio II (FASH 664) is a capstone course in which students create a professional quality collection of drawings geared to their market preferences.

 Students are required to participate in at least three national and international fashion design competitions (FASH 699).
 These competitions provide awareness of world-wide design sensibilities and the overall level of competition in various facets of the marketplace.